 Why isn’t Passport working with my Apple TV?

 You need to deactivate PBS from their menu then exit the menu and go back in and reactivate PBS.
 Once they have reactivated PBS they will then be given a code that needs to be activated online.
-They will be given an activation link along with the code at the same time.
+They will be given an activation link and code at the same time.
 Once they have activated their code online they can then go back into AppleTV and sign in and watch KUAC Passport.

 Will PBS KIDS content be available via KUAC Passport?